Nessi-datatool/nessi/docs/reports.md

-# Nessi Report Generation
+# nessi.dev Report Generation

 ## Overview

-Nessi provides comprehensive report generation capabilities for data analysis and monitoring.
+nessi.dev provides comprehensive report generation capabilities for data analysis and monitoring.
 Reports can be generated in multiple formats and include various types of analysis.

 ## Report Types